MrShanx/AllowApp/README.md

   1) Add an expense <br/> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
   2) Add allowance <br/> <br/>

-<i>SharedPreferences</i> technology is used to persist the current balance of money after app minimization or exit.
+<i>SharedPreferences</i> technology is used to persist the current balance of money after app minimization or close.